 Offer your child plenty of support, discuss epilepsy openly, and answer questions honestly.
 Kids with epilepsy might be embarrassed about the seizures or worry about having one at school or with friends.

 Unfortunately, many kids with epilepsy have other neurological problems.
 In particular, learning and behavioral problems are common and can create more hardship for a child than the epilepsy itself.
-In some cases, the medication's side effects can aggravate these problems.
-Such difficulties might require the help of other specialists, teachers, and social workers.
+In some cases, the medication's side effects can make these problems worse.
+Such difficulties might require the help of specialists, teachers, and social workers.
 Consider having your child talk with a mental health counselor or psychologist if he or she struggles with these feelings or problems.

 Parents caring for a child with epilepsy also might benefit from advice from specialists such as psychologists, social workers, or specialized educators.
 For those whose kids have more severe epilepsy, this help is critical.
 Specialists can help parents plan for the future (transition services) by identifying social, financial, and other community resources that will improve the child's well-being.